Visual Impairment IconHigh Contrast

 Violet, who was to have spent her holidays at Park House––her stepmother still pretending that the air of Berkshire, where their own seat was, disagreed with her––obtained her father’s permission to accept Lady Christabel’s invitation, and accompany her beautiful young friend to Templeville Castle, not far from Ilfracombe, Devonshire.

-Nothing could exceed the happiness of the new “Helena and Hermia” during the six weeks, which to Violet seemed a blissful dream.5“Helena and Hermia” are in reference to Shakespeare’s characters from Midsummer Night’s Dream.
+Nothing could exceed the happiness of the new “Helena and Hermia” during the six weeks, which to Violet seemed a blissful dream.5“Helena and Hermia” reference Shakespeare’s characters from A Midsummer Night’s Dream.
 In the play, they are best friends with contrasting personalities who end up entangled and in a love triangle with a man named Demetrius.

 Violet and Lady Christabel were, as we have said, nearly of an age––that is to say, Violet was not quite a year older than her brilliant friend; but any one who did not know their ages would have imagined Violet to have been several years Christabel’s senior.